Morgan Lens: Function

 The Morgan lens provides ocular irrigation or medication to the cornea and conjunctiva.
 Once inserted, the Morgan lens floats on the layer of solution it is delivering, never actually touching the cornea.

 When inserting the Morgan lens, a topical anesthetic (if available) is first applied to the eye.
 The Morgan lens is attached to the solution (contained in a bag resembling the bag commonly used in intravenous therapy or in a syringe).
 After the solution has begun flowing, the medical provider has the patient look down and inserts the lens under the upper eyelid, then has the patient look up and inserts the lens under the lower eyelid.

 After insertion, which usually takes less than 30 seconds, medical personnel do not need to attend the patient while the Morgan lens cleanses the patient's eye.

-Also, after insertion, the patient is able to close his or her eyelids while the eye is cleansed.
+Also, after insertion, the patient is able to close their eyelids while the eye is cleansed.
 This provides a distinct advantage over manual methods of cleansing the eye (such as inserting eye drops), which require the patient to keep the eye open for an extended period of time and can be very painful to the patient because of an injured patient's natural reaction of closing the eye in response to injury (blepharospasm) as well as the increased light sensitivity of injured eyes.